Vitamin D promotes strong bones and teeth. Good sources include sunshine, milk, cheese, egg yolks, orange juice, and cereal.

 The cause of IBS is unknown, although it’s believed that certain foods, stress, and hormonal changes may trigger symptoms.

 Recent research also suggests a possible connection between vitamin D and IBS.
-There appears to be a higher prevalence of IBS among people with a vitamin D deficiency.
-One study compared vitamin D levels in 60 people who have IBS and 100 people who don’t.
+There appears to be a higher prevalence of IBS among people with a vitamin D deficiency. compared vitamin D levels in 60 people who have IBS and 100 people who don’t.
 Vitamin D deficiencies were detected in 49 of the 60 people in the IBS group, whereas only 31 people in the non-IBS group had vitamin D deficiencies.

-Another study examining the connection between IBS and vitamin D deficiency in children had similar findings, with more than 50 percent of participants with IBS also having a vitamin D deficiency.
+Another examining the connection between IBS and vitamin D deficiency in children had similar findings, with more than 50 percent of participants with IBS also having a vitamin D deficiency.

 The results of both studies suggest the importance of vitamin D screenings for adults and children who have IBS, although more research is needed.
 It’s unclear whether a vitamin D deficiency causes IBS or IBS causes the deficiency.